 “Glocalism” is a peer-reviewed, open access and cross-disciplinary journal that aims at stimulating increasing awareness and knowledge around the new dynamics that characterise the glocal reality.

-A journal on glocalism that corresponds with the very concept of being glocal and wants to be recognised in a cultural-academic context can only be available on-line.
+A journal on glocalization (globalization and international affairs) that corresponds with the very concept of being glocal and wants to be recognised in a cultural-academic context can only be available on-line.

 This refers to the ease with which it can be consulted and used by a potentially broad base of users on a global scale, the simplified editorial management, and not least for the possibility it affords to generate debate and discussion far more easily on the questions that will be dealt with from time to time.
 That is why “Glocalism” is hosted by a website with several features, such as some social media, which have not to be considered part of the journal, but just tools to discuss its issues.